 The table below provides references to the Announcements that have been issued that are related to this topic.

-The last day to submit single and Fannie Majors pools with Flash MBS processing is the fifth business day before the end of the month.
+The last day to submit single and Fannie Majors pools is the fifth business day before the end of the month.